Get Inspired at Inspire 2023!

 Chief Clinical Officer, NMC Health

-Heather Porter is NMC Health’s Chief Clinical and Chief Nursing Officer.
+Dr. Heather Porter is NMC Health’s Chief Clinical and Chief Nursing Officer.
 Heather graduated from Fort Hays State University with a Bachelor of Science in Nursing and has a Master’s of Science in Nursing with an emphasis in Health Care Administration from the University of Phoenix, and a Doctorate of Nursing Practice from the University of Central Florida.

-Heather began her career at NMC Health in 1998, as a nurse the Critical Care and medical environments.
+Heather began her career at NMC Health in 1998, as a nurse in the Critical Care and medical environments.
 She transitioned as a Director of Nursing in long term care; inspiring a collaborative team of health care workers to zero deficiency nursing surveys for 2 consecutive years.

 With her knowledge of the needs of the acute care patient, Heather transitioned to case management at NMC Health.
 With her oversight and experience, Heather was integral in the development of many hospital based and community-based programs to improve transitions in care and reduce readmissions to the hospital.
 As Chief Clinical and Chief Nursing officer, Heather ensures a collaborative approach to the delivery of healthcare throughout the continuum.